yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 badFrameStream (string)
     If specified, the bad frames will be sent on a stream with that name.
 Bad frames are considered as those that fail decoding for various reasons: length in the header does not match the size of the data received, frame version does not match, bad CRC, bad spacecraft id, bad vcid.

+encryption (list of map)
+    If specified, channels on the link can use one of the configured SPIs to encrypt frames.

+For each item in the ``encryption`` list, the following parameters can be used:

+spi (integer)
+    **Required.** Specifies the Security Parameter Identifier (SPI) that uniquely identifies this encryption key for the link.

+keyFile (string)
+    **Required.** Specifies the path to the 256-bit encryption key for symmetric encryption.

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.